ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 - `To Output`: name of the output a FASTQ is contributing to (e.g. `FBM1`, `TCR1`)
 - `Processing Run`: the name of the ["processing run"][`Processing-Run`] (see [Glossary]) that the data is being organized under (e.g. all jobs necessary to convert BCL(s) into FBM(s) and TCR/VDJ output(s)).

-This spreadsheet shows three Seq-Run-FASTQ Sets that are obtained from processing the outputs from a single 10x chip lane (e.g. `XL-1`) to generate three sequencing libraries (`GEX`, `ADT`, and `HTO`), merging into a pooled library, sequencing, and then de-multiplexing the BCL file.
+This spreadsheet shows three Seq-Run-FASTQ Sets that are obtained from de-multiplexing `BCL1`.
+The spreadsheet shows which BCL the Seq-Run FASTQ set came from, which output it will contribute towards (`FBM1`), and which processing run it is a part of (`PR1`).
 Note, that the four biological samples from the [Sample-Level Spreadsheet] are not indicated in this table - this sample-level information will only be obtained after de-hashing after the Processing-Run.

 ## 4. Library Features Table
 | Library Features | HIMC Feature Name |